 Can you really get too much water?
-I wouldn’t have thought so.
-Goodness, we have been encouraged to drink more water for our health and hydration from many sources.
-Here is just one example from WebMD.
-Yet, some of our patients are dying from too much water.
+Based on the current literature encouraging people to hydrate, hydrate, hydrate, you wouldn’t think so.
+However, we need to be aware that some of our patients are dying from too much water.
 Here are just two examples from a Michigan prison and from the San Diego Central Jail.
-Considered a rare condition in the general US population, water intoxication, also called psychogenic polydipsia (PPD), can happen more frequently in correctional settings.
-Correctional nurses and our officer colleagues need to be aware of this condition and act quickly to save lives.
+Considered a rare condition in the community, the potential for water intoxication, also called psychogenic polydipsia (PPD), is very real in correctional settings.
+Correctional nurses and our officer colleagues need to be aware of this condition and act quickly if it occurs to save lives.

-This condition originally got my attention when I was on a risk management site visit a few years back.
-A correctional officer working in the mental health housing unit of a large jail shared a story of an inmate who began drinking water uncontrollably.
-This officer knew that wasn’t normal and asked the mental health nurse to evaluate the situation.
+Many years ago, I was working in a prison in the South that had housing units with no air-conditioning, in the summer heat, and so everyone was encouraged to drink water.
+A correctional officer working in the mental health housing unit noticed an inmate who began drinking water uncontrollably.
+This officer realized that the patient’s water intake was above and beyond what everyone else in the housing unit was drinking, and asked the mental health nurse to evaluate the situation.
 This case had a good outcome in that the patient was evaluated and a PPD diagnosis was made early before things got out of hand.
 Unfortunately, as you can read in the accounts of the water intoxication deaths in Michigan and California, all too often the condition is not detected or managed well.

 What is Water Intoxication?